MSFT-DEMOS/CaptionThis-WA-DSHS/.github/ISSUE_TEMPLATE/feature-request---test-cdl.md

 ---
-name: Feature request - ellisd4
+name: Feature request - TEST CDL
-about: Suggest an idea for this project
+about: Suggest an idea for this project - TEST
-title: "[FR#]"
+title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---